Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 #### testing functionality of Anti-Virus
 when new AV is installed on OS the first attempt is to test whether it susceptible against threats or not. to do that we can use **eicar** products.
-**eicar** programs are generally group of test files that have similar signiture to malwares so they can be used in order to test AV.
+**eicar** programs are generally group of test files that have similar signature to malwares so they can be used in order to test AV.

-to do that, firstly, download a malware signiture from "https://secure.eicar.org/eicar.com" and add it into a text file by `vim maltest.com`. the signiture is:</br>
+to do that, firstly, download a malware signature from "https://secure.eicar.org/eicar.com" and add it into a text file by `vim maltest.com`. the signature is:</br>
 `X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*`
 save the file in a directory and scan it via `maldet -a` </br>
 `maldet -a /srv/` => it will scan the directory and if it find any malware then it will return a report then we can check out the report profile via: </br>